5004-SEA-Fa24-Geeng/payroll-gen-lucyyyychen/DesignDocument.md

 ## (INITIAL DESIGN): Class Diagram

 Place your class diagram below.
-Make sure you check the fill in the browser on github.com to make sure it is rendering correctly.
+Make sure you check the file in the browser on github.com to make sure it is rendering correctly.
 If it is not, you will need to fix it.
 As a reminder, here is a link to tools that can help you create a class diagram: [Class Resources: Class Design Tools](https://github.com/CS5004-khoury-lionelle/Resources?tab=readme-ov-file#uml-design-tools)

 ```mermaid
 classDiagram